abrahamAlpuerto/FinGPT-Powered-Agents/docs/source/index.rst

 FinGPT-Powered Agents Framework: Modular Financial Agents via MCP
 =================================================================

-Welcome to the documentation for the **FinGPT-Powered Agents Framework**, a modular architecture designed to facilitate the creation of sophisticated financial agents through the use of the Modular Component Protocol (MCP).
-FinGPT provides a scalable, maintainable, and protocol-driven approach to building powerful financial advisory and decision-making systems.
+Welcome to the documentation for the **FinGPT-Powered Agents Framework**, a modular architecture designed to facilitate the creation of sophisticated financial agents through the use of the Model Context Protocol (MCP).

 .. toctree::
    :maxdepth: 2